-If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost-sharing you would pay at a network hospital.
+If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the costsharing you would pay at a network hospital.

-Services that are covered for you What you must pay when you get these services Inpatient mental health care Covered services include mental health care services that \$315 copayment each day for the content of th

-Covered services include mental health care services that require a hospital stay.
+Services that are covered for you What you must pay when you get these services Inpatient mental health care Covered services include mental health care services that require a hospital stay.
 There is a 190-day lifetime limit for inpatient services in a psychiatric hospital.
-The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital.

-\$315 copayment each day for days 1 to 5 each time you are admitted. \$0 copayment for additional Medicare-covered days, up to 90 days.
+The 190- day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital. \$200 copayment each day for days 1 to 5 each time you are admitted. \$0 copayment for additional Medicare-covered days, up to 90 days.
 You have an additional 60 lifetime reserve days to extend the benefit beyond 90 days.
 You pay these amounts until you reach the maximum out of pocket.
 Medicare hospital benefit periods are used to determine the total number of days covered for inpatient mental health care.
 (See definition of benefit periods in the chapter titled Definitions of important words.)
-However, the costsharing described above applies each time you are admitted to the hospital, even if you are admitted multiple times within a benefit period.

-Prior authorization is required.

-Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay

-If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+However, the cost-sharing described above applies each time you are admitted to the hospital, even if you are admitted multiple times within a benefit period.
+1 Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to:

-When your stay is no longer covered, these services will be covered as described below:
+Covered services include, but are not limited to: When your stay is no longer covered, these services will be covered as described below: